Geutzzu/FurnitureStoresExtraction/README.md

 around 1 to 1 (basically equal) to being more like 3 to 4 (in favor of recall).
 I consider this an improvement since I would rather have a model that misses some product names than a model that incorrectly labels a lot of non-product names as product names.
-There are ways to actually fix this issue which I will cover in a later section (Future Enhancements).
+There are ways to actually fix this issue that I will cover in a later section (Future Enhancements).

 ## 4.5.
 Inference